kojiishi/east_asian_spacing/README.md

 All 4 features are desired,
 as each feature is applied in different context.

-This package adds these features to any OpenType fonts when they are missing, by computing the feature tables from data such as Unicode code points and glyph outlines.
+This package adds these features to any OpenType/TrueType fonts when they are missing, by computing the feature tables from data such as Unicode code points and glyph outlines.